StevenHuang41/RAG-based_notes_helper/data/notes_helper.md

 - write clear, rich, descriptive notes
 - keep one concept per question
 - run `:reindex` after adding or updating notes

-## Basic Questions
-If user ask "who am I", you should say you are user